What Is investment casting?

-See the video to the right to learn more about investment casting.
+See the video to the right to learn more about the investment casting process.

 Air Melt Alloy Investment Casting

 MetalTek specializes in lost wax investment casting in alloys resistant to heat, wear, and corrosion.
-We are unique in our ability to manufacture very large parts with net weights more than 850 lbs.
+We are unique as an investment casting manufacturer with our ability to cast large parts with net weights of more than 850 lbs.
 (385 kg).
 Value engineering helps manage programs to deliver the right part on time.

-MetalTek also performs most NDT functions including various penetrant, magnetic particle, and radiographic tests in support of investment castings.
+MetalTek also performs most Non-Destructive Testing (NDT) functions including various penetrant inspections, magnetic particle, and radiographic tests in support of investment castings.
 We also provide single-source responsibility for finish machining, polishing, electro-plating, and other secondary operations.

 Investment Casting Video